 What is Fit Tea?

 Fit Tea is an organic tea that contains ingredients like pomegranate, ginger, stevia and honey.
-For a minimum of $25.00 you can purchase a package of the loose leaf tea to reap its many promised health benefits, everything from increased energy to a metabolism boost.
+For a minimum of $25.00 you can purchase a package of the loose leaf tea to reap its many promised health benefits, everything from a Fit Tea detox to increased energy and a metabolism boost.
 This tea is also gluten-free, dairy-free and non-GMO.

 That all sounds great, right?
 Perhaps it is.
 Tea is good for you.
 The question is, can it really make you healthier?
-Is detoxing with Fit Tea really necessary?
+Is a Fit Tea detox really necessary?
+What kind of Fit Tea results are we looking at?

 What Fit Tea can and can’t do

-Fit Tea may be good for you, but it isn’t going to produce big changes in a day, and it isn’t going to solve all your problems.
+Fit Tea results may be good and it may be good for you, but it isn’t going to produce big changes in a day, and it isn’t going to solve all your problems.
 Keep in mind that not all health advice, especially when it comes to weight loss and products that promise health benefits, can be applied to everyone.
 Everyone’s body is different and responds differently to different diet and exercise regimens.

 Fit Tea claims to be able to give you more energy, boost your immune system and metabolism and burn fat.
 Some studies have tried to explain how this might work.
 However, on average you might only burn 100 additional calories at rest per day by drinking tea.
 Tea may help suppress appetite, but this could also be because drinking tea could end up replacing a snack high in fat and sugar.